ckchiruka/BasketballProject/README.md

 # BasketballProject
-A project for STA 141B, that is hosted at (website here).
+A project for STA 141B, that is hosted at https://ckchiruka.github.io/projects/final-project.html.